sarathsoma/learn-anything/readme.md

 The image above is an [interactive mind map that can be viewed and explored](https://learn-anything.xyz/learn_anything) as well as [searched through](https://learn-anything.xyz). 🔎

-There are **many mind maps inside** and if you click any of the ones that have 🗺 attached, the **best step by step guides you can use to learn the subject in depth** will be shown.
+There are **many mind maps inside** witch show the **best step by step guides you can use to learn the subject in depth**.

+Each node with a link has an emoji attached to show where this node leads on the internet.
+Nodes with 🗺 are other mind maps.

 Just search for what you wish to learn or [simply explore](https://learn-anything.xyz/learn-anything).

 If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it.
 Just [click on the 🦄](http://i.imgur.com/Qpi9xZK.png) and say what you wish was added or changed.